 1. Agree on one family goal

-While you may be bursting with ideas the many ways your family can improve in 2020, it’s best not to get stuck fantasising.
+While you may be bursting with ideas about the many ways your family can improve in 2021, it’s best not to get stuck fantasising.

 The difference between a dream and a goal is that the latter is something you’re acting on (and not just thinking about) to achieve.
 So, stick to one family goal, for now, to keep things manageable.